citkane/webview-bun-app/README.md

  A multi level wildcard `#` must be at the end, and it may not be combined with a single level wildcard.

  ## Service Template
- As a consumer of WBA, you will create a new service for your application like this:
+ As a consumer of WBA, you can create a new service for your application like this:
  ```ts
 import WebviewBunApp, { Service } from "webview-bun-app";